nestharus/small-fast-router/README.md

 This project is currently in the proof-of-concept stage.
 The route parsing grammar is implemented and working, but the actual route matching logic using SIMD operations is still under development.

-See the [current status document](docs/current-status.md) for more details on implemented features and next steps.
+The project implements a compiler that transforms route patterns into DFAs/DAWGs.
+See the technical design document for details.

 ## Prerequisites